flutter-news-app-full-source-code/http-client/README.md

       data: {'name': 'New Item', 'value': 123},
     );
     print('Created item: $newItem');
-  } on HtHttpException catch (e) {
+  } on HttpException catch (e) {
      print('Error creating item: ${e.message}');
   }
 }

 ```

-## License
+## 🔑 Licensing

-This package is licensed under the [PolyForm Free Trial](https://polyformproject.org/licenses/free-trial/1.0.0).
+This package is source-available and licensed under the [PolyForm Free Trial 1.0.0](LICENSE).
 Please review the terms before use.

+For commercial licensing options that grant the right to build and distribute unlimited applications, please visit the main [**Flutter News App - Full Source Code Toolkit**](https://github.com/flutter-news-app-full-source-code) organization.